LivingLegacyMedia/vowbound/chapter_11.md

 And now Cassian was living the experiment.

-He closed his eyes again, feeling both coins pulse in rhythm with his heartbeat.
+He sat back against the tree, both coins still in his hands, feeling their rhythms synchronize with his heartbeat.
 The Coin of Heads sharpening his thoughts, making connections faster.
 The Coin of Seeds humming with patient, relentless vitality.

 Together, they were more than the sum of their parts.